-Having faulty or defective tires significantly increases the risk of a traffic-related crash.
-According to the National Highway Traffic Safety Administration (NHTSA), in 2017, more than 700 people died due to tire blowout type of car accident.
-If you’ve been injured in an accident that was caused by another vehicle having a tire blowout, you should seek compensation for your injuries.
-An experienced Orlando car accident lawyer can help you understand your legal options.
+If you suffered injuries in an accident because another vehicle had a tire blowout, you should seek compensation for your injuries.
+An experienced car accident lawyer can help you understand your legal options.

 - Low tire pressure, which causes the tire to flex beyond its elastic limits.
 This leads to the tire material overheating, and the rubber loses its bond to the internal fabric and the steel cords that reinforce it.

-- Overloading the vehicle so that the tires are forced to carry a heavier load than they are rated for
+- Overloading the vehicle so that the tires have to carry a heavier load than they are rated for

 - Old tires that have had a lot of sun exposure, poor maintenance, or that feature worn treads